Mom of missing kids waives extradition; bail stays at $5M

 Test results on Daybell’s remains and toxicology results for Cox have not yet been released.

+Vallow reportedly believes she is “a god assigned to carry out the work of the 144,000 at Christ’s second coming in July 2020,” according to divorce documents Charles Vallow filed before his death.

+Daybell has written several apocalyptic novels based loosely on theology of The Church of Jesus Christ of Latter-day Saints.
+Both he and Vallow were involved in a group that promotes preparing for the biblical end times.

-Rexburg police questioned Daybell and Vallow about the missing children in late November, and when detectives returned the next day for a follow-up interview the couple had left town.
+Rexburg police questioned Daybell and Vallow about the missing children in late November, and when detectives returned the next day for a follow-up interview they discovered the couple had left town.

 In December, Idaho authorities asked police on Kauai for help finding the couple.
 On Jan.
 26, Kauai police served a search warrant on a vehicle and condo the couple were renting in the resort town of Princeville.